 “Hers is the perfect medium for ethnic expression and intergenerational communication.”
 James Eatman, Director, Dane County Arts Council

 “My interest in diverse cultures, especially my love of Hispanic cultures is evident in the current exhibit.
 The little charms are ‘milagros’ or ‘miracles’ which I purchased from street vendors.
 They are pinned to the robe of the statue of a person’s favorite saint in order to bring benefit.
 Thus, a milagro of a house will bring blessings to one’s home.”
 Sharon Kilfoy, Bon Appetit Cafe exhibit

 View the artist’s statement from EL CRUCERO DE MI CORAZON exhibit.

 Sharon Kilfoy exhibited a series of collages in “Crucero de Mi Corazon” (“Crossroads of My Heart”) at Bon Appetit Cafe on Willy St. in Madison, WI.

 Sharon Kilfoy exhibited a piece titled “My Mother’s Red Belt” in a show titled “Red” in Milwaukee.

-Williamson St Art Center student work was exhibit at Mother Fool’s Coffee House.
+Exhibit of Williamson St Art Center student work at Mother Fool’s Coffee House in Madison, WI.